 There are distinct cases, states and markets where construction activity hasn't been disrupted (yet).
 In some cases, the work itself serves as enough "social distancing."
-Even in situations where a shutdown has not occurred, there is a new normal affecting the construction project cycle (see Exhibit 1).
-Whether it is signage to address new hygiene protocols or daily cleaning procedures, firms will be required to present a realistic and proactive disease prevention plan.
-Additionally, management of key trades and suppliers will become the next critical factor in restarting the project.
-For instance, in the flowchart (Exhibit 1), there needs to be conscious focus on the supply chain.
+Even in situations where a shutdown has not occurred, there is a new normal affecting the construction project cycle.
+Whether it's through signage to address new hygiene protocols or daily cleaning procedures, you'll be required to present a realistic and proactive disease prevention plan.
+Additionally, management of key trades and suppliers will now become the next critical factor in the project restart process.
+For instance, a conscious focus on the supply chain is now mandatory.
 Both cost and schedule impacts should be carefully examined and measured, regardless of whether this is a trade contractor simply evaluating its material needs for a project or a general contractor evaluating every trade partner's needs.
-In the example, the project team can identify effects to the critical path as well as the dollar impact from a variety of angles: